iifl-logo

 Textile Industry overview

-The Indian textiles industry is extremely varied, with the hand-spun and hand-woven textiles sectors at one end of the spectrum, while the capital intensive sophisticated mills sector at the other end of the spectrum.
-The decentralised power looms/hosiery and knitting sector form the largest component of the textiles sector.
-The close linkage of the textile industry to agriculture (for raw materials such as cotton) and the ancient culture and traditions of the country in terms of textiles make the Indian textiles sector unique in comparison to the industries of other countries.
-The Indian textile industry has the capacity to produce a wide variety of products suitable to different market segments, both within India and across the world.
+The decentralised power looms/ hosiery and knitting sector form the largest component of the textiles sector.
+The close linkage of textiles industry to agriculture (for raw materials such as cotton) and the ancient culture and traditions of the country in terms of textiles makes it unique in comparison to other industries in the country.
+Indias textiles industry has a capacity to produce a wide variety of products suitable for different market segments, both within India and across the world.

 Government Initiatives